-This Chocolate Chip Cookie Bottomed Cheesecake is made with a chewy chocolate chip cookie on the bottom and a smooth, creamy no bake chocolate cheesecake on top!
-This combination of two tasty desserts in one is the jam!
+This Chocolate Chip Cookie Crust Cheesecake recipe is made with a chewy chocolate chip cookie crust on the bottom and a smooth, creamy no bake chocolate cheesecake on top!
+This combination of two tasty desserts is the jam!

 Plus, cookies + cheesecake + chocolate = deliciousness.